ridencww/expression-evaluator/README.md

 ## Version History

+2.2.4
+* Find now returns 1 instead of 0 for empty search strings (e.g., find("abc", """) == 1)
+* Refactor MAKEBOOLEAN to use a set of valid boolean expressions that can be parsed.

 2.2.3
 * Improved cacheing and use of pre-parsed expressions, especially with strings containing multiple expressions
 * Added option in DATEADD to add/subtract a number of milliseconds